-When the assessors receive the draft work programme for the assessment session they will attend, they also have a responsibility to inform the EDQM Certification Department of any conflicts of interest for the applications they are assigned to treat, such that the programme can be changed to avoid their involvement in such applications.
+When the assessors receive the draft work programme for the assessment session they will attend, they also have a responsibility to inform the EDQM DCEP of any conflicts of interest for the applications they are assigned to treat, such that the programme can be changed to avoid their involvement in such applications.

-For inspection activities compliance with this Code of Practice is ensured during the preparatory discussions held prior to the inspection being planned.
+For inspection activities, compliance with this Code of Practice is ensured during the preparatory discussions held prior to the inspection being planned.

-When the inspector or interpreter is requested to participate in a particular inspection, they also have a responsibility to inform the EDQM Certification Department of any conflicts of interest for the inspection such that the programme can be changed to avoid their involvement in such inspection(s).
+When the ad-hoc experts are requested to participate in a particular inspection, they also have a responsibility to inform the EDQM DCEP of any conflicts of interest for the inspection such that the programme can be changed to avoid their involvement in such inspection(s).

-10. Records: achieving a transparent process
+9. Records: achieving a transparent process